XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

-### Create TrustLine
+### Create Trust Line

-A TrustLine enables two accounts to trade a defined currency up to a set limit.
+A trust line enables two accounts to trade a defined currency up to a set limit.
 This gives the participants assurance that any exchanges are between known entities at agreed upon maximum amounts.

 ```